-- bind allows a formal parameter ident of a procedure proc to be bound to an object obj, hence proc to be partially applied.
+• bind allows a formal parameter ident of a procedure proc to be bound to an object obj, hence proc to be partially applied.
 The result of this curryfied application, returned by bind, is a procedure with one argument less.
-This way, bind permits specialization of a generic procedure, parameterized e.g. by a function or range. - In the case when proc does not have a formal parameter named ident, bind prints a warning and returns the procedure proc unmodified. - bind always returns a procedure, even if proc only has one argument, which gets bound to ident.
+This way, bind permits specialization of a generic procedure, parameterized e.g. by a function or range.

+- In the case when proc does not have a formal parameter named ident, bind prints a warning and returns the procedure proc unmodified. - bind always returns a procedure, even if proc only has one argument, which gets bound to ident.
 In this case, bind returns a procedure which does not take any argument.
-Hence evaluation, which might provoke side effects, is only performed once the procedure gets used. - bind does not work on procedures with an arbitrary number of arguments.
+Hence evaluation, which might provoke side effects, is only performed once the procedure gets used. - If bind is used on a procedure with an arbitrary number of arguments, no check is performed whether the procedure actually has a parameter of name ident. bind returns a procedure with an arbitrary number of arguments whose argument has the same name as the original procedure proc.
+That returned procedure binds ident to obj and then runs proc within this context, applying it to its original argument.
+The execution of bind fails for procedures with an arbitrary number of arguments if the original procedure's argument has the same name as ident.
+In this case, the procedure is returned unmodified.